 After months of heated debate between CREA and the Competition Bureau, a tentative settlement has been reached that will bring about some changes to the MLS® system as we know it.
 Executives from real estate Boards across Canada are meeting this weekend in St. John's NFLD and will be voting Sunday on proposed changes that will end the stalemate that has seen both CREA and the Competition Bureau deadlocked in heated and emotionally charged exchanges for months.

 Canada is one of the few countries that has a nationwide MLS® system.
 The U.S. doesn't have one and most countries don't.
 If you live in Vancouver and are moving to Halifax, you can begin your real estate house hunting online in the comfort of your own home before you ever step on a plane or hit the road for the trip east.
 More importantly, MLS® rules help to ensure the accuracy and reliability of information that gets posted to a listing about any given property.
 That is great value to consumers and we are the envy of many countries for having such a system.
+So is the system anti-competitive?
+I have followed for months the media reports and online comments made by consumers pertaining to this festering situation.
+Virtually every consumer complaint has been centred around the lousy service they received from their respective REALTOR® for the commissions paid.
+This is not a question of a system that it anti-competitive, rather, it's more a matter of REALTORS® proving poor service and subsequently poor value for the fees charged.

 Today's consumer looks for and demands greater value than ever before.
 Let's face it, I do and so do you.
 As professional REALTORS® we must first identify what it is that is important to consumers that are engaged in and or are contemplating a real estate transaction.
 We must provide a level of knowledge, expertise and service that meets these needs in a way that clearly demonstrates the value a licensed REALTOR® contributes to the buying and selling process.
 As humans we all tend to lay blame for situations rather than accept our responsibility for them.
 Let's not fault a system that is the envy of many.